Leandromaro/Java-Design-Patterns/README.md

  - Client is also responsible for instantiating invoker object and associating command object with it and execute the action method.
  - Command design pattern is easily extendible, we can add new action methods in receivers and create new Command implementations without changing the client code.
  - The drawback with Command design pattern is that the code gets huge and confusing with high number of action methods and because of so many associations.

+## State

+### Definition
+The State pattern allows an object to alter its behavior when its internal state changes.
+By using inheritance and letting subclasses represent different states and functionality we can switch during runtime.
+This is a clean way for an object to partially change its type at runtime.

+### Intent
+• Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.
+• An object-oriented state machine
+• wrapper + polymorphic wrappee + collaboration

+### Where to use
+•When we need to define a "context" class to present a single interface to the outside world.
+By defining a State abstract base class.
+•When we want to represent different "states" of a state machine as derived classes of the State base class.
+### Benefits
+•Cleaner code when each state is a class instead. •Use a class to represent a state, not a constant.

 ## References
 This guide has taken some examples from: